awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. To redirect the A record for the root domain to the CloudFront distribution, repeat this procedure\.

-The update to the record sets takes effect within 2 to 48 hours\.
-To see if the new A records have taken effect, in a web browser, type `http://www.example.com`\.
-If the browser no longer redirects you to `http://example.com`, the new A records are in place\.
+   The update to the record sets takes effect within 2–48 hours\.

+1. To see whether the new A records have taken effect, in a web browser, enter your subdomain URL, for example, `http://www.example.com`\.

+   If the browser no longer redirects you to the root domain \(for example, `http://example.com`\), the new A records are in place\.
-This change in behavior occurs because traffic routed by the *old* A record to the `www` subdomain S3 bucket is redirected by the settings in Amazon S3 to the root domain\.
 When the new A record has taken effect, traffic routed by the new A record to the CloudFront distribution is not redirected to the root domain\.
+Any visitors who reference the site by using `http://example.com` or `http://www.example.com` are redirected to the nearest CloudFront edge location, where they benefit from faster download times\.
 **Tip**
 Browsers can cache redirect settings\.
 If you think the new A record settings should have taken effect, but your browser still redirects `http://www.example.com` to `http://example.com`, try clearing your browser history and cache, closing and reopening your browser application, or using a different web browser\.

-When the new A records are in effect, any visitors who reference the site by using `http://example.com` or `http://www.example.com` are redirected to the nearest CloudFront edge location, where they benefit from faster download times\.

-If you created your site as a learning exercise only, you can delete the resources that you allocated so that you no longer accrue charges\.
-To do so, continue on to [Clean Up Your Example Resources](getting-started-cleanup.md)\.
-After you delete your AWS resources, your website is no longer available\.

-## \(Optional\) Check the Log Files<a name="check-log-files"></a>
+## \(Optional\) Step 3: Check the Log Files<a name="check-log-files"></a>

 The access logs tell you how many people are visiting the website\.
 They also contain valuable business data that you can analyze with other services, such as [Amazon EMR](https://docs.aws.amazon.com/emr/latest/DeveloperGuide/)\.

-In your bucket, older Amazon S3 log files are located in the `root` folder\.
-All new log files, which should be CloudFront logs, are located in the `cdn` folder\.
-Amazon S3 writes website access logs to your log bucket every two hours\.
+CloudFront logs are stored in the bucket and folder that you choose when you create a CloudFront distribution and enable logging\.
 CloudFront writes logs to your log bucket within 24 hours from when the corresponding requests are made\.

 **To see the log files for your website**